 Another milestone came to Pacific when U.S. 66 was built in 1932.
 In no time, the city soon sprouted a number of businesses to cater to the new traffic through the town.

 One of the first was the Red Cedar Inn, which continues to stand today.
 The Inn was built by James and Bill Smith in 1934.
-Logs were cut from the family farm and hauled to the site on an old one ton Ford Truck.
-In 1935, the bar room was added.
-The Inn was operated continually until 1972, when James Smith II retired.
+Logs were cut from the family farm and hauled to the site on an old one-ton Ford Truck.
+In 1935, the barroom was added.
+The Inn was operated continually until 1972 when James Smith II retired.
 However, in 1987, the Inn was reopened by James Smith III and continued to serve Route 66 travelers in the family tradition.
-On April 2, 2003 the Inn was placed on the National Register of Historic Places.
-Alas, the inn was closed in 2005 and as of this writing (May 2012) is for sale.
+On April 2, 2003, the Inn was placed on the National Register of Historic Places.
+Alas, the inn was closed in 2005.
+In 2017, the City of Pacific purchased this building =and intends to develop it as a new Welcome Center/Museum

-About a mile on down the road, at 409 E. Osage Street, you’ll see the new Down South Cafe, which has opened in the old Monroe’s Diner.
+About a mile on down the road, at 409 E. Osage Street and old building which once held Monroe’s Diner.
 Monroe’s served up many a breakfast, lunch and dinner to Mother Road travelers and was closed for a while.
-Now under a new name, new owner Dawn Vinson is serving up traditional American with daily Cajun Cuisine.
+Today, the building stands empty.